About us

 Upcoming events

-* Total hike distance is 12.2 miles with 2900 ft total elevation gain; rated Difficult.
+* Total out-and-back hike distance from the Visitors Center is 8.8 miles with 1300 ft total elevation gain; rated Moderate.

 * For more information and to register for this event, go to the Smoky Mountains Hiking Club website HERE.